usamaejaz/jekyll-now/_posts/2018-3-23-ondemand-vuejs-single-file-components.md

 I created a function which is supposed to be called when I want to load the Vue component.
 This code loads the vue component and then creates a vue instance and mounts it to our _DOM_ element.
 Remember that we are selectively loading vue component which means there is no _root vue instance_.

 Webpack's code splitting feature will be used for `require` statements like these.
-It is also required to explicitly place `require()` calls in code otherwise webpack's code-splitting will not work as expected.
+It is also required to explicitly place `require([...])` calls in code otherwise webpack's code-splitting will not work as expected.

 Now that we have a way to load vue components.
 When I need my component, I can simply load it like the following example.